Southend Pier: Lifeboat station

 A lifeboat has been stationed on the pier since 1879.

 Initially lifeboats were launched using davits, much as they are today.

-However, in 1935 a new lifeboat house was erected at the pierhead that provided a slipway for launching the lifeboat at a cost of £15,750.
-This lasted until 1986, when the collision of the MV Kingsabbey with the pier destroyed the boathouse.
+However, in 1935, at a cost of £15,750, a new lifeboat. house was erected at the pierhead that provided a slipway for launching the lifeboat.

+This lasted until 1986, when the coaster, Kings Abbey collided with the pier and destroyed the boathouse.
 A temporary boathouse was used until 2002, when the current boathouse opened.